 The flow of blood is quite rapid in this system.
 In the closed circulatory system, blood flows through a closed system of chambers the heart and blood vessels.
 Nutrients and gasses pass through the capillary wall to the tissue fluid.
 Lymphatic System comprises a fluid known as lymph, lymph capillaries and lymph ducts.
 It is an extension of the circulatory system.

 - Lymphatic Ducts or Vessels: They are present in various parts of the body.
-They consist all the three layers namely tunica internal, tunica media and tunica external.
+They consist of all the three layers namely tunica internal, tunica media and tunica external.
 These vessels are like veins.

 - Lymph: All vertebrate possess a lymphatic system.
 It can be defined as blood minus RBC’s.
-It is yellowish fluid present in the lymph vessels.
+It is a yellowish fluid present in the lymph vessels.